jackyzha0/jackyzha0.github.io/content/thoughts/DNS.md

 - seed
 ---

-Domain name: an identification string that defines a realm of administrative autonomy, authority, or control within the internet.
+Domain name: an identification string that defines a realm of administrative autonomy, authority, or control within the [Internet](thoughts/Internet.md).

 DNS currently has ~300 million DNS registrations.
 Both query and reply messages follow the same message format.
 Both always include Name, Type, Class tuples -- Class is usually `IN`.
 Names cannot be wildcarded but type and class can